 |NARS x Guy Bourdin, Holiday 2013 (source).|

 First, a little about my current stance.
 If you've followed this blog for any length of time, you'll know that while I strongly favor cruelty-free brands, I'm not exclusively cruelty-free.
-This accords with my views on meat-eating: I'm mostly vegetarian, and about half of my meals are vegan, but I eat meat or fish maybe three times a month.
+This accords with my views on meat-eating: I'm mostly vegetarian, and about half of my meals are vegan, but I eat meat or fish maybe twice a month.
 I also wear leather shoes, in part because I have fucked-up ballet feet that don't do well with synthetic material.
 When it comes to makeup, my big purchases are almost exclusively cruelty-free; the only exception is the occasional MAC lipstick.
 If I'm going to spend $30 on a lipstick, though, I'll patronize a brand that doesn't test on animals.
 As a result, I never buy makeup from designer brands like Chanel or Dior.
 For drugstore makeup, though, I'm a bit more lax.
 When I need a specific cheap makeup item, I check out the CF drugstore brands first, but I simply don't have access to many of those.
 I also feel less guilty spending $7 on a Maybelline lipstick than I would spending $37 on a Chanel lipstick.
 Irrational, I know.

 |NARS x Sarah Moon, Holiday 2016 (source).|